Even the best writers need help shaping their words to convey their ideas clearly and powerfully. That's where Paper Tigers comes in.

 --Antonio Damasio,

-author of Looking for Spinoza: Joy, Sorrow and The Feeling Brain
+author of Looking for Spinoza: Joy, Sorrow and the Feeling Brain

 “Donna Wares is a story's best friend.
 She is skilled at divining what works are really about and helping writers to communicate that essence – in their own style, not hers.”